TheCaptain989/radarr-striptracks/README.md

 ## Automatic Language Detection
 Beginning with version 2.0 of this mod, the script may be called with no arguments.
 It will detect the language(s) configured within Radarr/Sonarr on the particular movie or TV show.
-Language selection(s) may be configured in ***Custom Formats*** (in Radarr v3 and higher and Sonarr v4 and higher), ***Quality Profiles*** (only in Radarr),or ***Language Profiles*** (Sonarr v3).
+Language selection(s) may be configured in ***Custom Formats*** (in Radarr v3 and higher and Sonarr v4 and higher), ***Quality Profiles*** (only in Radarr), or ***Language Profiles*** (Sonarr v3).
 Example screenshots are below.

 Both audio **and** subtitle tracks that match the configured language(s) are kept.

 The language selection **'Original'** will use the language Radarr pulled from [The Movie Database](https://www.themoviedb.org/ "TMDB") or that Sonarr pulled from [The TVDB](https://www.thetvdb.com/ "TVDB") during its last refresh.
-Selecting this language is functionally equivalent to calling the script with `--audio :org --subs :org` command-line options.
+Selecting this language is functionally equivalent to calling the script with `--audio :org --subs :org` command-line arguments.
 See [Original language code](./README.md#original-language-code) below for more details.

 The language selection **'Unknown'** will match tracks with **no configured language** in the video file.
-Selecting this language is functionally equivalent to calling the script with `--audio :und --subs :und` command-line options.
+Selecting this language is functionally equivalent to calling the script with `--audio :und --subs :und` command-line arguments.
 See [Unknown language code](./README.md#unknown-language-code) below for more details.

 The language selection **'Any'** has two purposes (Radarr only):
    1) It will trigger a search of languages in ***Custom Formats***
    2) If none are found, it will preserve **all languages** in the video file.
-This is functionally equivalent to calling the script with `--audio :any --subs :any` command-line options.
+This is functionally equivalent to calling the script with `--audio :any --subs :any` command-line arguments.
    See [Any language code](./README.md#any-language-code) below for more details.

 >![notes]
 When using *Custom Format* language conditions and scoring you may not get the results you expect.
 >This can be non-intuitive configuration, especially when using negative scoring, the 'Negate' option, and the 'Except Language' option.